pupitetris/trans/README.md

                 corresponding strings in the second column.
 See README.md for format.

+        -W      If a transfile is specified and after processing is done, watch the file and reexecute process if modifications are detected.
+        +W      Turn off transfile watching.

         -o      outfile if specified will send output to this file.
 If the file already exists, a patch will first be generated between the last direct output of the infile's deobfuscation and the